core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

+5. The client MAY include an inner Observe option set to 0 to be protected with OSCORE, even if no observation is intended (see {{sec-deterministic-requests-unprotected}}).

-5. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the deterministic Pairwise Sender Key K from step 3 as AEAD encryption key, and the finalized AAD.
+6. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the deterministic Pairwise Sender Key K from step 3 as AEAD encryption key, and the finalized AAD.

+7. The client MUST NOT include an unprotected (outer) Observe option if no observation is intended, even in case an inner Observe option was included at step 5 above.

-6. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.
+8. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.

 The result is the Deterministic Request to be sent.